Memory Games: Dobbs’s Originalism As Anti-Democratic Living Constitutionalism—and Some Pathways for Resistance

-This Article examines originalism’s role in Roe’s overruling in Dobbs v.
+This Article examines originalism’s role in overruling Roe in Dobbs v.
 Jackson Women’s Health Organization.
 Through this case study the Article explores competing understandings of originalism.
 It shows that originalism is not simply a value-neutral method of interpreting the Constitution.
-Originalism is also a political practice, whose long-term goal has been the overturning of Roe.
-On this account, executive branch appointments politics matter critically to originalism’s authority, as do originalism’s appeals to constitutional memory to legitimate the exercise of public power.
-The Article shows that originalism is a practice of living constitutionalism that makes the constitutional order less democratic in several important ways.
+Originalism is also a political practice whose long-term goal has been the overturning of Roe.
+As the conservative legal movement has developed originalism, judicial appointments matter critically to originalism’s authority, as do originalism’s appeals to constitutional memory to legitimate the exercise of public power.
+Examining these different dimensions of originalism’s authority, the Article shows that the conservative legal movement has practiced originalism as form of living constitutionalism that makes our constitutional order less democratic in several important ways.

 The deepest problem with Dobbs, however, is that its originalism is living constitutionalism that makes our constitutional order less democratic.
 Dobbs restricts and threatens rights that enable equal participation of members of historically marginalized groups; Dobbs locates constitutional authority in imagined communities of the past, entrenching norms, traditions, and modes of life associated with old status hierarchies; and Dobbs presents its contested value-judgments as expert claims of law and historical fact to which the public owes deference.
 A concluding Part focuses on constitutional memory as a terrain of constitutional conflict and begins to ask questions about how claims on our constitutional past might be democratized, both inside and outside of originalism, in the aspiration to take back the Constitution from the Court.